Navigating Compliance: The Risk-Based Approach to AML

 How Does a Risk-Based Approach Work?

 The risk-based approach isn't a mere procedural change; it's a shift in mindset.
 It begins with a comprehensive risk assessment, where institutions evaluate their exposure to potential AML risks.
 This involves analyzing various factors such as customer types, transaction patterns, service offerings, and geographic locations.
-Post-assessment, institutions categorize these risks into levels (low, medium, high) and tailor their control measures accordingly.
+Post-assessment, institutions categorise these risks into levels (low, medium, high) and tailor their control measures accordingly.
 Enhanced due diligence is conducted for higher-risk categories, while simplified measures may suffice for lower-risk ones.
 The approach demands continuous monitoring and periodic reassessment of risks, ensuring an agile and up-to-date compliance program.

 Risk-Based Approach Examples